nateonmission/React_Project/README.md

 Simply run: npm start<br><br>

 Then, click on SHOWS or MOVIES, then check on the name of the series or movie you want to see.
 You will then be presented with streaming options (if available).
 Clicking on the link will open a new window.
+If the API returns no data, it will let you know that no info was found.

 ## Features & Requirements